 Kalalou is proud to help out with the clinic by donating all proceeds from the sale of Sister Clara's cross to the clinic.
 We send the proceeds directly to Sister Clara, not through a government agency or any charitable organization.
 Every penny goes to her.
 It is because of the contributed support of our customers that this project is a success.
 Sister Clara told us that the money buys medical supplies and helps pay for two doctors.
 What a good feeling, and thanks to all our loyal customers!

 HONDURAS | THE ATUTO PROJECT

 Today the kids are happy, healthy, and attending school regularly.
-With the help of Kalalou, a new daycare and after school center has been built.
-All donations go directly to the Atuto Project that cares for these children everyday.
-On a recent, we visited the children in the center.
+With the help of Kalalou, a new daycare and after school center was built.
+All donations go directly to the Atuto Project that cares for these children every day.
+On a recent trip, we visited the children in the center.
 Our Honduran manufacturer told us the amazement in their eyes when school uniforms were given out along with paper and pencils.
 Suddenly we realized that it only takes a little to change life so much.

 COLOMBIA | TOM SAWYER HOUSE

 Many children have touched our hearts during our travels, and there are children in other countries that play a big part in Kalalou's giving back policy.
 One trip to Colombia was the closest we had ever come to bringing a child home with us, but fate had a different idea.
 He was a nine year old boy selling fossils on the side of the road.
 His light hair, green eyes, and freckles were an anomaly in Colombia; and he wore a floppy hat that put the finishing touch on our nickname for him...
 Tom Sawyer.